 In late gestation, cow energy requirements ramp up by 25% and protein needs by 10%.
 Mineral requirements of the cow increase as well.

 The cow’s demand for macronutrients such as calcium and phosphorus increases because of fetal growth.
-In addition, higher levels of copper, selenium, zinc and vitamins A and D are needed for proper fetal body and immune system.
+In addition, higher levels of copper, selenium, zinc, and vitamins A and D are needed for the proper fetal body and immune system.